sap-tutorials/Tutorials/tutorials/webide-github-creating-org/webide-github-creating-org.md

     ![Invite to organization](p1_5c.png)

     d.
-And enter their Github username or email.
+And enter their GitHub username or email.

     ![enter github username](p1_5d.png)